zymko/AdRegNNs/README.md

   </tr>
 </table>

 **Figure 1**: Examples from MNIST and inverse-problem solutions by different methods.
-"Recovered" uses adversarial regularizers; "lstsq" is least squares without regularization; "Adam" has no weight decay; "L2" is Tikhonov regularization.
+"Recovered" uses adversarial regularizers; "lstsq" is least squares without regularization; "RMSProp" has no weight decay; "L2" is Tikhonov regularization.